rchillyard/LaScala/README.md

 * a utility to deal with command-line arguments (Args);
 * a smart logger (SmartLogger);
 * a simple "spy" utility for debugging via println statements (Spy);
+* a Renderable class which allows a prettier and better structured textual representation of objects (than toString);
 * various other utilities, including a Version type.

+### Note on Scala Binary Versions

+LaScala (latest version of 1.0.0-SNAPSHOT and all later versions) is cross-built for 2.11 and 2.10.
+I have not built LaScala with 2.12 at the present time.
+## Revision History

 ### Added in V1_0_1

 * a collaborative pair of classes: RenderableFunction and Closure which are designed to all for the development, debugging and deployment of AST-type parsing, for example the parsing of case clauses within SQL;
-* a Renderable class which allows a prettier and better structured textual representation of objects (than toString);

-## Revision History

-Version 1.0.1 is almost ready to be frozen.
-It has the following enhancements/fixes:
 * updates/fixes to the Renderable trait and classes which support more general Renderables, such as Traversable, Option, Try, Either -- these are available via implicits;
-* a pair of traits called RenderableFunction and Closure -- these are used to enhance the ability to debug complex systems of functions (which are otherwise more or less opaque);

-As of Jan 4th 2017, version 1.0.0 has been frozen (no more 1.0.0-SNAPSHOT).
-Future revisions will be via a Development Branch and Pull Request.

 ## Notes